TL;DR: Designing a Small Kitchen? Start Here

 Poor lighting can make even a well-designed small kitchen feel cramped, which is why lighting should be planned alongside cabinetry and layouts.

-In smaller kitchens, every surface counts.
-Opt for a multifunctional countertop that serves as a prep area, dining table, or even a mini workstation.
+In small kitchen layouts, every surface counts.
+A multifunctional countertop can double as a prep area, dining space, or even a mini workstation.

 If space allows, consider a compact island with storage drawers beneath.
 It adds convenience without clutter.

-Durable, low-maintenance materials such as engineered stone or granite work well for small kitchens where daily usage is high.
+Durable, low-maintenance materials such as quartz or granite work well for small kitchens where daily usage is high.

 6. Use Built-In and Compact Appliances